- Centre for Environment, Fisheries and Aquaculture Science and Department for Environment, Food & Rural Affairs

 - have your product tested by a qualified laboratory

-- complete and submit the Aquaculture Disinfectant Listing Scheme Application Form (PDF, 464KB, 21 pages) by post and pay online
+- complete and submit the Aquaculture Disinfectant Listing Scheme Application Form (PDF, 464KB, 21 pages) by post and pay the application fee

 Get your disinfectant tested